nadirlaskar/suspense-without-use-query/README.md

 This demo demonstrate how Suspense works under the hood in React without using external libraries like react-query, we can create a basic project that simulates data fetching, manages loading states, and suspends rendering while waiting for the data to arrive.

-We'll use the Suspense component with React.lazy and a custom data-fetching mechanism.
-Below is a simple example to illustrate how this works.
+We'll use the Suspense component with React.lazy and a custom data-fetching mechanism. this project is a simple example to illustrate how this works.

 Project Breakdown: